Engee documentation

 Yes

-# Beta — exponent in the equation for the normal force
+# Beta — the exponent in the equation for the normal force

 Details

-The exponent in the equation for normal force.
+The exponent in the equation for the normal force.

 Dependencies

-To use this parameter, select the checkbox Rolling resistance, and set the parameters Resistance model to Pressure and velocity dependent (SAE J2452).
+To use this option, check the box Rolling resistance, and for the parameter Resistance model set the value Pressure and velocity dependent (SAE J2452).

 Default value